Run-and-tumble particles on a line with a fertile site: Laplace transform of the equations of motion

-where the function $g_+$ is an affine function of the nknown density of right-movers at the fertile site, with coefficients expressed in terms of the initial conditions and the parameters of the model (fertility function $\Theta$ and fertility rate $K$):
+where the function $g_+$ is an affine function of the unknown density of right-movers at the fertile site, with coefficients expressed in terms of the initial conditions and the other parameters of the model (fertility function $\Theta$ and fertility rate $K$):

 The function $g_+$ is a smooth function of $x$ because the fertility rate $\Theta$ is.
 We can attempt to solve this equation as a second-order ordinary differential equation, treating $\tilde{R}(s)$ as a parameter.
 The solution will yield a consistency condition satisfied by the density of right-movers at the origin.